 Someone explain to me the differences between the following two statements?

-variable initialized by a static
+A static final variable initialized by a static code block:

 private static final String foo;